|Oracle® Database SecureFiles and Large Objects Developer's Guide

 You can access a LOB instance using the following techniques:

-Support for columns that use LOB data types is built into many SQL functions, enabling you to use SQL semantics to access LOB columns in SQL.
+Support for columns that use LOB datatypes is built into many SQL functions.
+This support enables you to use SQL semantics to access LOB columns in SQL.
 In most cases, you can use the same SQL semantics on a LOB column that you would use on a

-See Also:For details on SQL semantics support for LOBs, see Chapter 16, "SQL Semantics and LOBs"
+See Also:For details on SQL semantics support for LOBs, see Chapter 10, "SQL Semantics and LOBs".

 You can select a LOB directly into

-RAW buffers using LONG-to-LOB APIs in OCI and PL/SQL interfaces.
+RAW buffers using the LONG-to-LOB API in OCI and PL/SQL.
 In the following PL/SQL example,

 ad_finaltext is selected into a

-See Also:For more details on accessing LOBs using the data interface, see Chapter 20, "Data Interface for Persistent LOBs"
+See Also:For more details on accessing LOBs using the data interface, see Chapter 14, "Data Interface for Persistent LOBs".

-Note:In all environments, including OCI, the LOB APIs operate on the LOB value implicitly—there is no requirement to dereference the LOB locator.
+Note:In all environments, including OCI, the LOB APIs operate on the LOB value implicitly—there is no need to "dereference" the LOB locator.